chrisvensand/chrisvensand/README.md

 I'm Christopher Vensand, a Software Engineer with a strong background in automation, cloud services, and tooling.
 Welcome to my GitHub profile!

 - 🔭 I’m currently working as a Senior Software Engineer at Riot Games, focusing on automation and tooling initiatives.
-- 🌱 I’m deeply engaged in developing with Python, AWS, Pulumi, Terraform, and SAM.
+- 🌱 I’m deeply engaged in developing with Python and AWS.
 - 📫 How to reach me: Feel free to drop me an email at chrisvensand@gmail.com or connect with me on [LinkedIn](https://linkedin.com/in/chrisvensand).

 ### Skills